linkerd/website/linkerd.io/content/2/features/telemetry.md

 +++
 date = "2018-11-19T12:00:00-07:00"
-title = "Telemetry and monitoring" weight = 7
+title = "Telemetry and Monitoring" description = "Linkerd automatically collects metrics from all services that send traffic through it." weight = 7
 [menu.l5d2docs]
-  name = "Telemetry and monitoring" parent = "features"
+  name = "Telemetry and Monitoring" parent = "features"
 +++